rauc/rauc/docs/advanced.rst

 During installation, RAUC accesses both slots (currently active and target) of the class to be installed and reads the stored index for each.
-If no index is available for a slot (perhaps because incremental mode was not used for previous updates), it is generated on-demand, which will take additional time.
+If no index is available for a slot (perhaps because adaptive mode was not used for previous updates), it is generated on-demand, which will take additional time.
 Then RAUC will iterate over the hash index in the bundle and try to locate a